mayurjobanputra/Zero-Plugin-Megamenu-for-Elementor/README.md

 ## Outstanding Issues ##

-- The mouseover/hover event for the menu item doesn't exactly work as expected.
-The main nav menu item still shows as a hover intent, even when the mouse isn't over it in some cases.
-I'm not sure how to fix this just yet.
-Workaround: the user has to move the mouse into the megamenu and then out of it to hide the submenu
+- I would like for the submenu to dissappear when the user leaves the column.
+I suspect I need to use nested if/then or some other way to detect this user event